rust-lang/wg-async/src/vision/status_quo/barbara_wishes_for_easy_runtime_switch.md

 and the codebase makes heavy use of its rich API.
 It has served them well over the years and they're very happy with it.

-Meanwhile, another team in Barbara's company have developed another large project, where they chosen async-std as their runtime of choice.
-This team presents their project in a company meeting and it gets Barbara excited.
-She starts wondering about possible collaboration and code-reuse between the two projects.
-She soon realizes that such collaboration would be a lot easier if both projects used the same runtime.
-She decides to look into the possibility of porting her projects from tokio to async-std.
+Barbara knows about async-std but has never used it.
+She has wondered for a while how her application would work and perform if she had used async-std instead.
+She decides to test it out by porting her projects from tokio to async-std.

 To their disappointment, they discover many areas, where their choice of runtime permeates the code
 base: